Selapian/Gazelle-WebTorrent/README.md

 **WELCOME**

 Gazelle-Webtorrent is a BitTorrent indexer for WebTorrent based on Project Gazelle.
-But the writer of this code has no association with any members of Project Gazelle.
+Please note that the organizer of this code has no association with any members of Project Gazelle.
 It is simply an Open Source JQuery/WebTorrent Library generated based on their architecture.

 My site is propagate.info, meant for public domain PDFs and audiobooks.
 Starting with an original educational use-case, I have decided to Open-Source this Software, because the way that Gazelle structures Libraries could be very innovative for research, ethics, and scholarship.